Vishnu1426/pes_ram_design_tapeout/README.md

 + Smaller die area might give your a `die area too small` error or something similar due to high density of power distribution network lines.
 + During `detailed_routing`, your system might start using up a lot of ram and end up hanging.
 To prevent this make sure you have system monitor opened on the side and monitor the ram.
 + If your ram usage goes beyond 90% usage, stop the flow.
 Reduce the `DIE_AREA` a little and try again.
++ My design is an 8x64 bit ram.
+I had to change the die area by first making it 8x4 bit and checking how my computer's RAM usage in `detailed_routing` was affected.
++ I started with a large die area for 8x4 bit ram, and subsequently modified the die area so that it was just enough.
++ Then I increased it  to 8x8, then 8x16, then 8x32 and then finally 8x64.
+I had to run all of them to get a good and optimal die area for my design.
 + Larger die area consumes more memory.
 + If you run out of memory while trying different parameters, delete the old runs and that will give you some space.
 + The runs will be in the `runs` directory in `openlane/<your_design_name>`.